akinola-build/altschoolcode/README.md

-# altschoolcode
+# Assignment 1
-Projects on the AltSchool Africa SWE Program
+This project is created using HTML.
+It includes a biography, my reasons for joining the AltSchool Africa's Software Engineering Program, and my learning goals for the program.